remy/remysharp.com/public/blog/the-30-year-game.md

 I was also able to take an existing rust implementation of a Game Boy emulator and layered on an MCP server so that that Claude Code could test, screenshot and probe the memory of the game to see if it was doing what I needed to do.

 But the whole process was me just talking back and forth to Claude code in particular to get this game built and the vast majority of it took about a week.

+After a couple of rounds of testing, I did notice that the couple of people who tried the game didn't _quite_ know what the goal was.
+A "how to play" section was needed in the game, but given the constraints of 32K, lumping in a load of text copy wasn't going to work.

+One of the biggest wins I had in optimising the codebase was _not_ from Claude.
+I could see all the text tiles (the tiles that make up the font) were two colours.
+Whereas a Game Boy tile stores 4 bits of colour in a "pixel", I could see I was wasting a lot of space.
+GBDK even includes a native function `set_bkg_1bpp_data` that will make use of 1bpp tile data.
+From this single change (I had to update my tools to generate 1bpp) I was able to unlock over 3K.
+This space was then used for the tutorial and a number of other small changes (including increasing the pool of "easy game seeds").

 ---